jacqeinz/Team-Project-CS-458/README.md

 * Open your Android Studio then go to the File > New > Project from Version Control.'
 * After clicking on the Project from Version Control a pop-up screen will arise like below.
 In the Version control choose Git from the drop-down menu.
 * Then at last paste the link <https://github.com/jacqeinz/Team-Project-CS-458.git> in the URL and choose your Directory.
 Click on the Clone button and you are done.
-* Build Project in Android Studio and run program inside Android Studio.
+* Build Project in Android Studio and run program inside Android Studio with preferred emulator.

 ### Using program